trainerbill/paypal-rest-api/README.md

 It is **STRONGLY** recommended to use VSCode for the debugger and breakpoints.
 You must npm install first.

 ### Command line
-use the npm run example script and pass in any file path from the [examples folder](https://github.com/trainerbill/paypal-rest-api/tree/master/examples).
+use the yarn run example script and pass in any file path from the [examples folder](https://github.com/trainerbill/paypal-rest-api/tree/master/examples).
 ```
 git clone https://github.com/trainerbill/paypal-rest-api.git
 cd paypal-rest-api
-npm install
+yarn install
-npm run example -- examples/invoice/model/create-update-send-get.ts
+yarn run example examples/invoice/model/create-update-send-get.ts
 ```

 ### VSCode